Mitzi Montoya

 Mitzi Montoya is Senior Vice President for Academic Affairs at the University of Utah, a researcher on innovation in education, and a public advocate for women in leadership.

 Early life and education

-Mitzi Montoya was born in Fort Worth, Texas and subsequently lived in Colorado, California, South Carolina, and Michigan.
-She holds a bachelor’s degree in applied engineering science from Michigan State University (1990) and worked as a design engineer before pursuing as a Ph.D. in marketing and statistics from Michigan State, which she completed in 1995.
+Mitzi Montoya was born on November 24, 1968 in Fort Worth, Texas and subsequently lived in Colorado, South Carolina, West Virginia and Michigan.
+She holds a bachelor of science degree in Engineering Arts from Michigan State University (1990) and worked as a design engineer before pursuing a Ph.D. in marketing and statistics from Michigan State, which she completed in 1995.

 Academic career

 After her PhD, Montoya spent 15 years at North Carolina State University, 1995-2010, first as a professor and then as assistant dean.
 Montoya's scholarship focuses on product design optimization and advanced information technologies used in marketing and new product development.
 Widely cited publications include: